ebsaral/ebsaral/Quotes.md

 An enemy is not necessarily a person; it can also be a bad experience.

-### "If you worry about looking bad next to someone, you are already a bad person in the scale of growing together."
+### "Your worth is not defined by others in the scale of growing together."

+It takes guts to admit failure(s) and learn from them.
 Being humble enough to learn from mistakes is an essential item for your growth circle.

 ### "Those who left without an absolute need for becoming one was right."